 Wednesday, April 26, 2017, marks the date Hope Network and the Grand Rapids Public Museum will celebrate Autism Awareness Month.
 These organizations have combined efforts to create a sensory-friendly event that will begin with a bridge walk at 5PM (starting at the Blue Bridge in downtown Grand Rapids).
 A special, free Grand Rapids Public Museum event will immediately follow the walk.
 Participants can expect adapted sound and lighting, as well as low-sensory interpretations of current exhibits at the museum.
 Registration is required and is limited to 700 registrants.

-The Grand Rapids Children’s Museum (GRCM) recently received an award from the Autism Alliance of Michigan for its efforts to make the museum as accessible as possible.
+The Grand Rapids Children’s Museum (GRCM) received an award from the Autism Alliance of Michigan for its efforts to make the museum as accessible as possible.
 All of the museum staff has gone through an autism training program with the Autism Alliance of Michigan.
 Exhibits are designed to accommodate all abilities and developmental levels.
 Even the paint color pallet was selected using expert recommendations.

 Additionally, visitors to the GRCM can check out sensory tool kits from the front desk (at no charge) that include noise reduction headphones, weighted vests and suspenders, tangle bracelets, and a museum social story for anyone needing the extra sensory support.